 Credits: BMMSG 580 1 credit; BMMSG 581 1-5 credits; BMMSG 682-689 1-10

 Research Design and Statistics

 This course provides an overview of research designs and basic statistical approaches used in basic science, applied and descriptive research.
-The course teaches basic research skills used in all disciplines of the health professions, lays the groundwork for each student's master's project, and aids in the interpretation of research presented in the literature.
+The course teaches basic research skills used in all disciplines of the health professions and aids in the interpretation of research presented in the literature.

 Good Laboratory Practice

 This course reviews requirements and regulations of the Food and Drug Administration, Environmental Protection Agency and International Organization for Economic Cooperation and Development.
 Compliance issues and inspection procedures are covered for organizations involved in product safety testing in animals and the environment.
 A historical perspective is presented as to the development of the regulations and non-traditional safety testing.
 Quality assurance programs and management's responsibility will also be discussed.

 This course follows from BMMSG 511 Research Design and Statistics and reviews advanced statistics used in biomedical and educational research.
 Topics covered include two and three-way analysis of variance, multiple regression and correlation analysis, nested designs, post hoc analysis, advanced non-parametric analysis, meta analysis, survey design, etc.